ssl33pl3ss/jibri-installation/README.md

 ```bash
 sudo docker update --restart always jibridocker_recorder_1_1 jibridocker_recorder_2_1 jibridocker_recorder_3_1 jibridocker_recorder_4_1 jibridocker_recorder_5_1
 ```

+### Finalize script
+After recording is finished, Jibri executes `finalize.sh` script.
+Using this script, you can, for example, relocate recordings to another directory.
+In this installation, the finalize script:
+- Renames and moves finished recordings and metafiles to folders according to the date the meeting was finished;
+- Executes the `split-recordings.sh` script if the recording's size is more than 1 GB, which will split a recording into multiple 1 GB files;
+- Deletes the oldest recording folder if the number of recordings is more than 150.

 ### Autostart
 If you want to start recording automatically use [this](https://github.com/jitsi-contrib/prosody-plugins/tree/main/jibri_autostart) plugin.